ampproject/bentojs.dev/site/en/guides/using-bento-components-for-gutenberg-block-development.md

 ---
 layout: layouts/guide.njk
 tags: guides
-title: Using Bento Components for Gutenberg Block Development
+title: How to create WordPress Gutenberg blocks with Bento
 description: Why Bento components are a fantastic fit for creating Gutenberg blocks in WordPress and how it works.
 ---